gnarroway/fumi/README.md

 fumi also allows you to use separate registries or hold onto references.
 This may be useful for:

 - injecting via component-style systems
-- for using with push gateway
+- for using with pushgateway
 - test isolation

 In this case, the registry (i.e. result of calling `init!`) must be passed in as the `:registry` option